svanderburg/dysnomia/README.md

             echo "Echo activation script: Lock service: $2" ;;

         # Notifies a service that an upgrade has finished.
-A services can use this
+A service can use this
         # to resume its normal operations.
         unlock)
             echo "Echo activation script: Unlock service: $2"